Tolga Yalkin, Assistant Superintendent, delivers remarks for OSFI’s second Quarterly Release Announcement Day

 Before I move on, I want to underscore the key role the media plays in our financial system.
 By helping Canadians understand complex regulatory issues—like the transparent releases we’re sharing today—you support public accountability and transparency.
 This role has been and will continue to remain critical in ensuring trust in our institutions.

 First, I want to thank those of you who joined for our last Quarterly Release Announcement and provided feedback.
 What we heard was very positive and constructive and reinforced for us that holding these releases adds value for our stakeholders in that it allows us to be clear on what OSFI is doing and what we intend to do.
-I’ll underscore that our goal is to improve predictability, transparency, and clarity.

 Today, I have a few releases to announce.
-While, as I think I had mentioned previously, back in the ARO, in the spring, we outlined those guidelines we would be releasing each quarter.
+While—as I think I had mentioned previously—back in the ARO in the spring, we outlined those guidelines we would be releasing each quarter.

 We did our best to keep it to four to make sure we were doing our part to smooth regulatory burden over the cycle.
-Consistent with this, when we released the ARO, back in the spring, we identified four guidelines, all of which we are announcing today:
+Consistent with this, when we released the ARO back in the spring, we identified four guidelines, all of which we are announcing today:

-• The final Liquidity Adequacy Requirements Guideline or LAR for short.
+- The final Liquidity Adequacy Requirements Guideline or LAR for short.

-• The final Mortgage Insurer Capital Adequacy Test Guideline or MICAT for short.
+- The final Mortgage Insurer Capital Adequacy Test Guideline or MICAT for short.

-• The final Life Insurance Capital Adequacy Test Guideline or LICAT for short.
+- The final Life Insurance Capital Adequacy Test Guideline or LICAT for short.

-Since then, a few things have changed.
+Since the spring, a few things have changed.

 First, based on the feedback we got on the draft Culture and Behaviour Risk Guideline, we decided to change course.